timescale/docs/use-timescale/data-tiering/index.md

 * **Object storage tier**: store data that is rarely accessed and has lower performance requirements.
   For example, to save old data for auditing or reporting purposes over long periods of time, even forever.
-  The Object store is low-cost bottomless data storage built on Amazon S3.
+  The object store is low-cost bottomless data storage built on Amazon S3.
 You use it to avoid the higher costs and data size limitations associated with the high-performance tier.

 No matter the tier your data is stored in, [query it when you need it][querying-tiered-data].